Skill Creation Specification

 Auto-Categorization Keywords

-When adding lessons via /jaan-to:learn-add, category is detected by keywords:
+When adding lessons via /learn-add, category is detected by keywords:

 | Category | Trigger Keywords |